marcoBrighterAI/azure-iaas-webserver/README.md

 ### Getting Started

 1. Clone this repository
-2. To deploy azure policies follow the instructions [here](azure-policies/README.md)
+2. Deploy azure policies following [these instructions](azure-policies/README.md)
-3. To setup the environment and create the resources for the scalable web server follow the instruction bellow
+3. Deploy a scalable web server following the instruction bellow:

 ### Instructions
 1. Create a Service Principle for Packer and Terraform